-Considering how ubiquitous smartphones have become, especially in high school and middle school, questions about managing smartphones and educating students about digital etiquette are on a lot of parents' minds.
+Considering how ubiquitous smartphones and tablets have become, especially in high school and middle school, questions about managing use and educating students about digital etiquette are on a lot of educators' minds.

-This year, in conjunction with October’s Connected Educator Month, Common Sense Media is sponsoring Digital Citizenship Week from October 19 through October 25.
-Here, educators can find ways to get connected, activities to do with students and ideas for engaging parents.
-Really, the week is a perfect time to discuss digital responsibility, safety, and citizenship with students, and there are plenty of valuable events and resources for educators and students to use.
-Here are six of my favorites:
+This year, in conjunction with October’s Connected Educator Month, Common Sense Media is sponsoring Digital Citizenship Week from October 18 to October 24.
+And we wanted to pull together some of the best resources to help educators talk about digital responsibility and safety online.
+Here, you'll find resources that cover today's digital landscape, ideas for student activities, and strategies for engaging parents.
+There are plenty of valuable resources for educators and parents to share, but here are six of my favorites:

 - Digital Literacy and Citizenship Curriculum for K-12: Common Sense Media’s interactive curriculum offers something for every grade level.
 Check out the "Scope & Sequence" tool to find the perfect lesson for your classroom.
-Plus, you can incorporate Digital Passport activities with students in grades 3-5, and their interactive assessments and videos are super engaging, as well.
+Plus, you can incorporate Digital Passport activities in lessons for students in grades 3-5.
+The interactive assessments and videos are super engaging, as well.

-- Lessons for Teaching Digital Citizenship from Cable Impacts: InCtrl is a series of lessons for students in grades 4-8 designed to introduce digital-citizenship concepts to students.
+- Lessons for Teaching Digital Citizenship From Cable Impacts: InCtrl is a series of lessons for students in grades 4-8 designed to introduce digital-citizenship concepts.
 Topics covered include media literacy, copyright laws, and privacy.
-Plus, teachers can browse lessons by subject and topic.
-Each lesson includes materials, as well as a lesson plan.
+Teachers can browse lessons by subject and topic, and each lesson includes plans and materials.

 - 4 Ways to Tap Into Teens and Technology Leadership, by Matt Levinson (2014)

 - A Starting Point for Ensuring Student Online Privacy, by Anne O'Brien (2014)